boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 Once we have done that we will have our camera culling system implemented, the problem is that at this point it’s not going to be really efficient because we are going to be checking if every element on the map is inside of the camera and depending on the number of entities in the map, our game will have to do a lot of work.

 Checking a big number of collisions every frame there is a big waste of resources for our game.
 Every frame, our computer is checking if one entity is colliding with all the rest of the entities and the same for each entity.
-For example, if we have 200 entities and we want to know how many entities our game is going to check every frame, the solution is 200x200=40.000 operations.
-It's a really big number of operations.

 Here is the question: Do I have to calculate the collision between two objects that are very far one from each other?
 The answer is **NO** (if you are interested in optimizing your game).